Unlimited tax obligation in Poland

 The Personal Income Tax Act does not apply to revenue subject to the provisions on tax on inheritance and donations, actions that cannot be the subject of a legally binding agreement, or revenue subject to tonnage tax.

 Natural persons in Poland are subject to personal income tax calculated, as a rule, according to a progressive tax scale.
-Tax rates vary depending on the income earned, defined as the total revenue minus tax deductible costs, earned in a given taxable year.
+Tax rates vary depending on the income earned, that is total income, minus tax deductible costs, earned in a given taxable year.

 |Taxable base in PLN||Tax|